 Other payment options

-You can pay your dog registration in person or by mail.
+You can pay your dog registration in person at our customer service centre, or by mail.
 Please note, we will no longer accept cheques from 30 April 2021.
-We can only accept credit card payments over the counter at our Customer Service Centre or by phone.
+We can only accept credit card payments online, not over the counter or by phone.

 Penalties for unregistered dogs

 It’s an offence to have an unregistered dog and all dogs must wear a current registration tag so they can be identified.
 If your dog is found without the correct registration tag, it will be considered unregistered and could be impounded.
 The infringement fee for unregistered dogs is $300.

 What dog registration pays for